thomas-gale/pi-gen/README.md

 5. Extract the MicroSD card

 You are done.
-Insert the MicroSD in your Raspberry and turn it on.
+Insert the MicroSD in your Raspberry and power it on.
+Login details (Raspbian defaults):

+user: pi
+passwd: raspberry

+It is strongly recommended to change the default password by running:

+`passwd`

 #Instructions for Windows